ElegantEngineeringTech/laravel-media/README.md

-# A flexible media library for Laravel
+# Flexible Media Library for Laravel

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/finller/laravel-media.svg?style=flat-square)](https://packagist.org/packages/finller/laravel-media)
 [![GitHub Tests Action Status](https://img.shields.io/github/actions/workflow/status/finller/laravel-media/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/finller/laravel-media/actions?query=workflow%3Arun-tests+branch%3Amain)
 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/finller/laravel-media/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/finller/laravel-media/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/finller/laravel-media.svg?style=flat-square)](https://packagist.org/packages/finller/laravel-media)

-This package provide an extremly flexible media library, allowing you to store any files with their conversions (nested conversions are supported).
-It is designed to be usable with any filesystem solutions (local or cloud) like Bunny.net, AWS S3/MediaConvert, Transloadit, ...
+This package offers an extremely flexible media library, enabling you to store any type of file along with their conversions (nested conversions are supported).
+It is designed to work seamlessly with any filesystem solutions (local or cloud) such as Bunny.net, AWS S3/MediaConvert, Transloadit, among others.

-It takes its inspiration from the wonderful `spatie/laravel-media-library` package (check spatie packages, they are really great),but it's not a fork, the internal architecture is defferent and allow you to do more.
-The migration from `spatie/laravel-media-library` is possible but not that easy if you want to keep your conversions files.
+The inspiration for this package is derived from the exceptional `spatie/laravel-media-library` package (be sure to check out Spatie's packages, they are top-notch).
+However, it is not a fork, as the internal architecture is different, providing you with more capabilities.
+Migration from `spatie/laravel-media-library` is feasible but may be challenging if you wish to retain your conversion files.

 ## Motivation

-The Spatie team already put together a very nice package: `spatie/laravel-media-library`.
-Their package is great for most common situation, however I found myself limited by their architecture.
-For my own project, I needed to support:
+The Spatie team has developed a remarkable package, `spatie/laravel-media-library`, which is well-suited for most common scenarios.
+However, I found myself constrained by their architecture for my own project.
+To address this, I required the following features:

 -   File transformations
 -   Advanced media conversions
 -   Nested media conversions

-That's why I put together this package in the most flexible way I could.
-I've been using it in production for almost a year now, moving terbytes of files every months.
+Consequently, I developed this package with the highest degree of flexibility possible.
+I have been utilizing it in production for nearly a year, handling terabytes of files monthly.

 ## Full Example

-The following example will give you a better understanding of what is possible to do with this package.
+The following example will provide you with a better understanding of the package's capabilities.

-Let's recreate a Youtube like service.
-We will have a model called `Channel`, this channel will have two kind of media: `avatar` and `videos`.
-We will do that in `registerMediaCollections`.
+We will create a YouTube-like service, with a model named `Channel`.
+This `Channel` will have two types of media: `avatar` and `videos`.
+We will define these media types in the `registerMediaCollections` method.

-We only want to store avatar in a square format, not larger than 500px and as a webp.
-We will do that in `registerMediaTransformations`
+We want to store the avatars in a square format, with dimensions not exceeding 500px, and in the WebP format.
+We will accomplish this in the `registerMediaTransformations` method.

-For each media, we will need conversions described in the following tree:
+For each media type, we will need a set of conversions, as illustrated in the following tree:

 ```php
 /avatar